-Developing a transparent, robust, and predictable energy regulatory regime in Southern Africa is critical to increasing electricity generation and expanding access to power by attracting Independent Power Producer investment to the sector.
-An increase in the electricity generation capacity of Independent Power Producers will contribute to improved security of supply, climate change mitigation, economic growth, trade competitiveness, poverty reduction, and food security within the region.
+Developing a transparent, robust and predictable energy regulatory regime in Southern Africa is critical to increasing electricity generation and expanding access to power by attracting Independent Power Producer investment to the sector.
+An increase in Independent Power Producer electricity generation capacity will contribute to improved security of supply, climate change mitigation, economic growth, trade competitiveness, poverty reduction and food security within the region.

-“The ongoing institutional development of [RERA] members is crucial for efficient, effective, and consistent formulation of energy policy, regulation, and management in line with international best practices across Southern Africa,” noted RERA Chairperson Gloria Magombo during the handover ceremony.
+“The ongoing institutional development of our (RERA) members is crucial for efficient, effective, and consistent formulation of energy policy, regulation, and management in line with international best practices across Southern Africa”, noted Gloria Magombo, RERA Chairperson.

 “RERA’s member agencies play a pivotal role on multiple fronts, including protecting consumers, ensuring the viability and sustainability of utilities and promoting investment while guiding policy and facilitating development of the energy sector, said Mark Wilt of USAID/Southern Africa.

 Launched in 2002 and approved by the Southern African Development Community (SADC), RERA plays a leading role in coordination, capacity building and information sharing, and facilitation of ESI policy, legislation and regulations across the region.

 The US Government, through Power Africa, a US-Government-led Partnership comprised of a diverse coalition of public and private sector partners committed to investing in Africa’s energy future, and the USAID Southern Africa Trade Hub, works closely with governments and regional institutions like the RERA to strengthen capacity for managing and regulating the energy sector in the region.